 Griffith’s experiment demonstrating evidence for a transforming factor, later identified as DNA.
 In a series of experiments, mice were injected with live or killed encapsulated or nonencapsulated Streptococcus pneumoniae, as indicated in experiments A through D. The key experiment is D, showing that the killed encapsulated bacteria could supply a factor that allowed the nonencapsulated bacteria to kill mice.
 Besides providing key support for the importance of the capsule for pneumococcal virulence, experiment D also illustrates the principle of DNA as the fundamental basis of genetic transformation.
 (Reproduced by permission from McClane BA, Mietzner TA: Microbial Pathogenesis: A Principles-Oriented Approach.
 Fence Creek Publishing, 1999.)

 Recombinant DNA technology was born in the 1960s and 1970s when investigations with bacteria revealed the presence of restriction enzymes, proteins that cleave DNA at specific sites, giving rise to DNA restriction fragments.
 Plasmids were identified as small genetic elements carrying genes and capable of independent replication in bacteria and yeasts.
 The introduction of a DNA restriction fragment into a plasmid allows the DNA fragment to be amplified many times.
 Amplification of specific regions of DNA also can be achieved with bacterial enzymes using polymerase chain reaction (PCR) or other enzyme-based method of nucleic acid amplification.
 DNA amplified by these sources and digested with appropriate restriction enzymes can be inserted into plasmids.
-Genes can be placed under control of ...
+Genes can be placed under control of high-expression bacterial ...